-Please see Health Services under the department tab on the district website www.cusd80.com for specific information and forms required for parents and doctors, the medication administration policy, health protocols for student illness, immunizations, hearing and vision screening programs, and information on specific health conditions.
+Please see health services under the department tab on the district website www.cusd80.com for specific information and forms required for parents and doctors via the Arizona Department of Health Services website.
+If you have questions on immunizations for your students, please contact the staff in your school health office for more information.

-The Chandler CARE Center at 777 E. Galveston St. provides immunizations.
-Call 480-812-7900 for times of service.
+The Chandler CARE center at 777 E Galveston St. provides immunizations to uninsured families.
+Call 480-812-7900 for more information.